tatut/drtest/README.md

 | `:click` | Simulate click event on `:element` or `:selector`. |
 | `:type` | Simulate typing `:text` event on `:element` or `:selector`.
 If `:overwrite?` is true replaces text, otherwise appends. |
 | `:wait` | Wait for `:ms` milliseconds before continuing. |

+## User defined functions as steps

+You can provide a function as a test step, the function will be invoked with one argument: the current context.
+The function must return either a new context map or a boolean value describing success or failure.

+Returning false from a function will fail the test and consequent steps will not run.

+To provide a label for a function step, use a metadata map with `:drtest.step/label` key.